shaunmcn2001/vision/DEPLOYMENT.md

 #### Step 1: Set Repository Secrets
 1. Navigate to your GitHub repository
 2. Go to **Settings** → **Secrets and variables** → **Actions**
-3. Add the following repository secrets:
+3. Add the following repository secret:
-   - `VITE_BACKEND_URL`: Your backend API URL (e.g., `https://your-backend.com`)
+   - `VITE_BACKEND_URL`: Your backend API URL (e.g., `https://vision-backend-0l94.onrender.com`)
-   - `VITE_API_KEY`: Your API authentication key

 #### Step 2: Deploy to GitHub Pages
 The GitHub Actions workflow (`.github/workflows/deploy.yml`) will automatically:
-- Inject the secrets as environment variables during build
+- Inject the secret as environment variables during build
 - Run environment configuration tests
 - Deploy to GitHub Pages with your configuration